Can You Drive Any Car On Your Learners

 Once you have had your Ls for at least 12 months, complete your log book, take your driving test, and get your probationary licence (P1), you may think that you will no longer have any car restrictions.
 You can drive anything you want that’s under 4.5 tonnes, right?
 Well, not quite.

 If you have a P1 licence, there are still some restrictions you may face.
 For example, if you take your driving test in an automatic vehicle, you will be restricted to only driving automatic vehicles unless you retake the test using a manual car.
 Alternatively, you can wait until you get your P2 licence to start learning manual.

 However, if you pass your driving test using a manual vehicle, you will immediately get an unrestricted licence, allowing you to drive both manuals and automatics.

-In addition, P1 and P2 drivers are banned from operating “high-performance vehicles” in some Australian states and territories, including NSW and Southern Australia.
+In addition, P1 and P2 drivers are banned from operating “high-performance vehicles”, also known as “turbo”, in some Australian states and territories, including NSW and Southern Australia.
 These are vehicles that:

 - Have a power to tare mass ratio greater than 130kW per tonne